tamir-lab/online-store/README.md

 ## Description of the Project

 This application is designed for people that are interested in simple CLI online shops.
+It allows a user to view the products, view the cart, add/remove products to the cart and check out the cart.

 ## User Stories

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

+- As a User I want to view all products, so it's easier to choose.
+- As a User I want to be able to add the products to the cart from view of all products, so I can save my choice
-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a User I want to be able to exit the app, so I can stop using it
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a User I want to be able to view the cart, so I can check what I added to the cart
+- As a User I want to be able to go back to the home screen from the cart, so I can keep shopping
+- As a User I want to be able to go back to home screen from view all of products
+- As a User I want to be able to check out the cart, so I can complete the order

 ## Setup